zixuany7791/sep11-freedom-project/tool/learning-log.md

 * Found out that deleting doc didn't really work as it should be somehow and haven't found out why.

 ### 1/29/24 Goal: Rework delete document
+* After I played around with the delete document, I found out that it wasn't actually looping because the else statement I put inside the loop makes it so that it only runs one time because else statement break the for loop.

+* I tried using while loop to see if anything changed and it apparently didn't.

 *
 <!--
 * Links you used today (websites, videos, etc)